aws-samples/sample-suricata-generator/README.md

 13. **Protocol Validation**: Pay attention to orange warning icons for unusual port combinations
 14. **Persistent Variables**: Variables are automatically saved with your .suricata files
 15. **Change Tracking**: Enable tracking for comprehensive audit trails and history logging
+16. **Begin using Suricata**: Use the import feature to easily convert existing stateful standard rule groups over to Suricata

 ## Troubleshooting